-Study Design
+Study design

-This is a retrospective cohort analysis of routinely collected programmatic data of RR-TB patients eligible for a short standardized BDQ-based regimen between 1 July 2018 and 30 April 2019 [7].
-Study was conducted at 3 RR-TB facilities in King Cetshwayo District, KwaZulu Natal, South Africa.
+This is a retrospective cohort analysis of routinely collected programmatic data of RR-TB patients eligible for a short standardized BDQ-based regimen between July 1, 2018 and April 30, 2019[7].
+Study was conducted at three RR-TB facilities in King Cetshwayo District, KwaZulu Natal, South Africa.

-Study Setting
+Study setting

-King Cetshwayo District has a human immunodeficiency virus (HIV) prevalence of 26.4% in the general population and RR-TB rates of 9-12% among all TB cases [8, 9].
-In 2011, Médecins sans Frontières (MSF) began working with the National Department of Health (NDoH) and District Health teams to support decentralization of RR-TB care and to improve access to new regimens.
-Since 2016, RR-TB treatment is provided at 3 ambulatory sites with a centralized in-patient unit if admission is clinically indicated.
+King Cetshwayo District has an HIV prevalence of 26.4% in the general population and RR-TB rates of 9 to 12% amongst all TB cases[8,9].
+In 2011, Médecins sans Frontières(MSF) began working with the National Department of Health(NDoH) and District Health teams to support decentralization of RR-TB care and to improve access to new regimens.
+Since 2016, RR-TB treatment is provided at three ambulatory sites with a centralized in-patient unit if admission is clinically indicated.

-RR-TB Treatment Protocol
+RR-TB treatment protocol

-On diagnosis of rifampicin resistance (by nucleic acid amplification test [GeneXpert; Cepheid] or line probe assay test [GenoType MTBDRplusV2.0; Hain Lifescience]), patients receive clinical evaluation, baseline examinations, and treatment initiation according to NDoH Guidance at a RR-TB treatment site [7].
-One sputum sample is collected for smear, culture, and first- and second-line genotypic resistance testing (culture, GenoType MTBDRplus and GenoType MTBDRsl assay are processed by the referral laboratory of the National Health Laboratory Service [NHLS]).
-This forms the baseline culture for the patient and is taken within the timeframe of 3 months before to 1 month after treatment start.
+On diagnosis of rifampicin resistance (by nucleic acid amplification test [GeneXpert; Cepheid] or line probe assay test [GenoType MTBDRplusV2.0; Hain Lifescience]), patients receive clinical evaluation, baseline examinations and treatment initiation according to NDoH Guidance at a RR-TB treatment site [7].
+One sputum sample is collected for smear, culture and 1st and 2nd line genotypic resistance testing (culture, GenoType MTBDRplus and GenoType MTBDRsl assay are processed by the referral laboratory of the National Health Laboratory Service(NHLS)).
+This forms the baseline culture for the patient and is taken within the timeframe of three months before to one month after treatment start.

 The South African standard of care for RR-TB changed during 2018.
 In July, a BDQ-based regimen was implemented.
-ETH was removed during the following months (some still receiving ETH initially), and it was advised to treat with LZD until second-line resistance could be excluded.
-This led to variable durations of LZD among patients.
-In November 2018, a generalized recommendation of 2 months of LZD for all patients initiating RR-TB treatment was released [7] (Figure 2).
-In patients with hemoglobin levels <8g/dL, LZD initiation is deferred until anemia improves, sometimes requiring blood transfusion.
+ETH was removed during the following months (some still receiving ETH initially) and it was advised to treat with LZD until second line resistance could be excluded.
+This led to variable durations of LZD amongst patients.
+In November 2018, a generalized recommendation of two months of LZD for all patients initiating RR-TB treatment was released[7](Figure 2).
+In patients with hemoglobin levels< 8g/dl, LZD initiation is deferred until anemia improves, sometimes requiring blood transfusion.

-First follow-up of patients happens 2 weeks after initiation.
-Specific laboratory tests, including full blood and neutrophil count, are recommended, as well as electrocardiogram (ECG) monitoring.
-Further follow-ups are at week 4 and then monthly, with regular ECG while on BDQ and laboratory tests indicated by the prescribed medications.
-Monthly bacteriological monitoring consists of both smear and culture (SC) samples for all patients on treatment.
-Cultures are done by liquid medium (BACTEC MGIT).
-Phenotypic drug susceptibility testing (DST) for first- and second-line drugs happens on all positive cultures.
-Adverse events (AEs) are managed according to their clinical significance and national guidelines [7].
+First follow-up of patients happens two weeks after initiation.
+Specific laboratory tests, including full blood and neutrophil count, are recommended, as well as electrocardiogram(ECG) monitoring.
+Further follow-ups are at week four and then monthly, with regular ECG whilst on

+BDQ and laboratory tests indicated by the prescribed medications.
+Monthly bacteriological monitoring consists of both smear and culture(SC) samples for all patients on treatment.

+Cultures are done by liquid medium(BACTEC MGIT®).
+Phenotypic drug susceptibility testing(DST) for first- and second-line drugs happens on all positive cultures.
+AEs are managed according to their clinical significance and national guidelines[7].

-Study Population
+Study population

-We included all RR-TB patients over 18 years of age, eligible for the short standardized all-oral BDQ-based regimen as per NDoH guidance [7], at Eshowe, Mbongolwane, and Catherine Booth hospitals in King Cetshwayo District between 1 July 2018 and 30 April 2019.
+We included all RR-TB patients over 18 years of age, eligible for the short standardized all-oral BDQ-based regimen as per NDoH guidance[7], at Eshowe, Mbongolwane and Catherine Booth hospitals in King Cetshwayo District between July 1, 2018 and April 30, 2019.

-Study Variables and Definitions
+Study variables and definitions

-WHO and national guidelines were used to define RR-TB resistance type and outcome variables such as time to SC conversion, end-of-treatment outcomes, and AEs [7, 10].
+WHO and national guidelines were used to define RR-TB resistance type and outcome variables such as time to SC conversion, end-of-treatment outcomes and adverse events (AEs) [7,10].
 Time to SC conversion was defined as the time from initiation of RR-TB treatment to time of SC conversion.
-SC conversion was reached with 2 consecutive negative SC results on samples collected at least 30 days apart with conversion date being the collection date of the first negative SC sample [10].
+SC conversion was reached with two consecutive negative SC results on samples collected at least 30 days apart with conversion date being the collection date of the first negative SC sample [10].